yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/full-checkout-android.md

 ```

-Below is a description of the required parameters to start the payment.
+### Parameters

+Configure the payment with the following options:

 | Parameter                      | Description                                                                                                                                                            |
 | :----------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------- |